zacharysantora/CSC112-Lab2/README.md

 Code that was removed is highlighted in red.
 Go ahead and take a look at this, and make sure your group understands how to add new shapes to canvas.cpp before moving on.

+Also, have a look at the revision history for the Makefile.
+I had to make some changes here too!
+You'll need to do that when you add your shape.

 ## Coding Your Shape
 How you divide the work up is up to you.
 You may all crowd around one